Tropical Storm Arthur spreads rain, wind into North Carolina during brush with Outer Banks

 The first named storm of the 2020 Atlantic hurricane season lashed eastern North Carolina with rain and gusty winds on Monday, as the tropical storm made a close pass at the state's Outer Banks.

-The U.S. National Hurricane Center (NHC) said as of 5 a.m. on Monday that Tropical Storm Arthur is located about 85 miles south of Morehead City, moving north-northeast at 14 mph with maximum sustained winds of 45 mph.
+The U.S. National Hurricane Center (NHC) said as of 8 a.m.
+EDT on Monday that Tropical Storm Arthur is located about 50 miles east-southeast of Morehead City, moving north-northeast at 15 mph with maximum sustained winds of 45 mph.

 "The full center of the storm is going to remain offshore but we're still going to get indirect impacts," Fox News senior meteorologist Janice Dean said Monday on "Fox & Friends First."
 "The rain and the wind, as it continues to move north and eastward."